Every year, at

 main symptoms of AMS:

 guidelines for the prevention of AMS:

 there is no need to worry about high altitude sickness for a perfect trek, but

-Copyright 2022 © by All Nepal Adventure Tours & Treks P. Ltd.
+Copyright 2024 © by All Nepal Adventure Tours & Treks P. Ltd.